 The Yanaka Cemetery is a peaceful cemetery which is widely famous as a beautiful cherry viewing spot in spring.
 The nearby Nezu Shrine is a historic spot dating back about 1,900 years ago.
 It features thousands of vermillion Senbon Torii Gates which create a sacred scenery along with the shrine buildings and the colorful flowers.
 In early spring you can see 3,000 beautiful azaleas blooming here.

 3. Shibamata (柴又)

 If you want to spend a relaxing weekend away, Shibamata could be perfect for you.
 Located on the eastern edge of Tokyo, it is known as a retro neighborhood with a range of hidden tourist attractions.
 Taishakuten Daikyo-ji Temple is a symbolic spot famous for the beautiful wood carvings and a traditional Japanese garden.
-Satisfy your appetite with lovely sweets such as rice crackers and other local gourmet at Shibamata Sando, the main approach of the temple.
-Shibamata is also known as a hometown of Tora-san, a main character of famous TV series and movies Otoko wa Tsurai Yo!
+Satisfy your appetite with lovely sweets such as rice crackers and other local gourmet foods at Shibamata Sando, the main approach of the temple.
+Shibamata is also known as the hometown of Tora-san, a main character of famous TV series and movies Otoko wa Tsurai Yo!

 4. Nihonbashi (日本橋)